JingweiToo/Wrapper-Feature-Selection-Toolbox-Python/README.md

 ## Introduction

-* This toolbox offers more than 5 wrapper feature selection methods
+* This toolbox offers 7 wrapper feature selection methods
 * The Demo_PSO provides an example of how to apply PSO on benchmark dataset
 * Source code of these methods are written based on pseudocode & paper